-Table 4.10 compares EUROMOD monetary risk-of-poverty rates and the external source poverty figures (Eurostat).
-The risk-of-poverty rate is underestimated when poverty line is set at 40% or 50% of median income.
+Table A9 compares EUROMOD monetary risk-of-poverty rates and the external source poverty figures (Eurostat).
+The risk-of-poverty rate is underestimated when poverty line is set at 40% of median income.
 Underestimation of poverty at lower poverty thresholds is expected, as we assume full take-up of social assistance and other benefits, and overestimate housing benefits.
 The previous table also shows that we overestimate the share of income received by the lowest decile for the same reasons.
+When poverty threshold is set at 50% of median, income the risk-of-poverty rate is underestimated for total population and females in period 2009-2011, while it is overestimated for all categories in the last period and for males in whole observed period.

-At-risk-of-poverty rate at 60% of median income is well matched in the base year (2009) and underestimated by 2-3% in 2010.
+At-risk-of-poverty rate at 60% of median income is well matched in the base year (2009) and underestimated by 2-3% in 2010-2012.
 One reason for this is that we do not take account of the changes in unemployment levels in EUROMOD.
-For 70% threshold risk-of-poverty rates are slightly overestimated in 2009 and levelling out in 2010.
+For 70% threshold risk-of-poverty rates are slightly overestimated in 2009, levelling out in 2010/2011 and turning into underestimated rates in 2011/2012.
 Here and when interpreting previous results we should take account of our median being slightly lower compared to the EU-SILC based estimate.